1992 Indianapolis 500: First half

-Multiple crashes

-Michael Andretti's blistering pace was halted on lap 62 when Gordon Johncock blew an engine.
+Michael Andretti's blistering pace was halted on lap 62 when Gordon Johncock blew his engine.
 The caution bunched the field for a restart on lap 67.
 Moments after the green, rookie Philippe Gache spun and hit the outside wall.
 The car slid into the path of Stan Fox, and Fox plowed into the wreck.
-The crash was blamed on cold tires, and Gache's inexperience, although both drivers emerged from the crash virtually unhurt.
+The crash was blamed on cold tires, and Gache's inexperience.
+Both drivers emerged from the crash without serious injury.

 The green came back out on lap 75.
 In turn one, Jim Crawford lost control while attempting to pass John Andretti, and collected Rick Mears.
 Both cars crashed hard into the outside wall and rested on the south chute.
 Behind the crash, Emerson Fittipaldi lost control and hit the outside wall in turn one as well.
-All three drivers were sent to Methodist Hospital for relatively minor injuries.
+All three drivers were sent to Methodist Hospital for minor injuries.
 Mears would miss the next race two weeks later in Detroit as a result of this crash.

 On lap 84, the green came out once again, but as the field headed down the mainstretch, Mario Andretti crashed in turn four.
-The car lost the back end due to cold tires, and slammed nose-first hard into the wall.
-Andretti went to Methodist Hospital with broken toes.
+He lost the rear of the car due to cold tires, and slammed nose-first hard into the wall.
+Andretti was brought to Methodist Hospital with broken toes.
 Like Mears, Mario would also miss the next race two weeks later in Detroit due to the crash.

-The green came back out on lap 90, but the racing was brief as Scott Brayton blew an engine on lap 94.
-That caution was followed by another after Paul Tracy also blew an engine on lap 97, and Jimmy Vasser subsequently smacked the wall in turn one.
-The field went back to green on lap 103, but cold tires struck again, as rookie Brian Bonner lost control and crashed in turn 4.